-This document is written for application developers who want to design, develop, configure, and manage applications using the Java Platform, Enterprise Edition (Java EE) from Sun Microsystems and want to use the JNDI API to provide a unified interface to multiple naming and directory services in their enterprise.
+This document is written for application developers who want to design, develop, configure, and manage applications using the Java Platform, Enterprise Edition (Java EE) and want to use the JNDI API to provide a unified interface to multiple naming and directory services in their enterprise.
 It is assumed that readers know JNDI and the Java programming language.